brettimus/FriendlyStats/README.md

 FriendlyStats
 =============

-gets data on facebook friends
+gets data on facebook friends. see documentation in the fs-v_x_.py file